dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Scatter / Gather {.unnumbered .unlisted}

-The LLVM Loop Vectorizer can vectorize code that becomes a sequence of scalar instructions that scatter/gathers memory.
+The LLVM Loop Vectorizer can vectorize code that becomes a sequence of scalar instructions that scatters/gathers memory locations.

 ```cpp
 int foo(int * A, int * B, int n) {